ark/ark/README.md

 ------------------------------

 ### By Updating your library and filing an issue:
-* Add something like this to your build.gradle:
+* Add something like this to your build.gradle (currently only works with android plugin 0.5.4):
   ```
   apply plugin: 'maven-publish'